Choosing the VPN That's Right for You

 Location and laws anchor link

 You might choose a VPN based on where its headquarters are based.
 Choosing a VPN based on the data privacy laws of that country may be an important factor, but please note that laws and policies can change.

 Encryption anchor link

 How safe is the VPN encryption ?
 If a VPN is using broken encryption—such as Point-to-Point Tunneling Protocol (PPTP) or weak encryption ciphers—any data flowing through it can be easily decrypted and viewed by your ISP or country.
 If you’re using a work VPN, contact your IT department and inquire about the security of the connection.
-Evaluating the strength of encryption in a VPN can be difficult to do, so you may want to check out this VPN comparison chart by That One Privacy Site, which analyzes almost 200 VPN providers based on their jurisdictions and policies.

 EFF cannot vouch for these or any VPN ratings.
 Some VPNs with exemplary privacy policies could be run by devious people.
 Do not use a VPN that you do not trust.